 Specialty & Non-QM Construction Lenders in California

-Of the 10 non-QM lenders researched, only 5 actively offer residential construction loan products in California: Lima One Capital, Kiavi, RCN Capital, Pacific Private Money, and Deephaven (via sister company Anchor Loans).
-All five are business-purpose/non-owner-occupied only—none serve owner-builder or owner-occupied construction scenarios.
-Angel Oak, Acra Lending, NewFi, A&D Mortgage, and Visio Lending offer permanent non-QM products (bank statement, DSCR) but no construction loans, making them valuable as takeout/refinance lenders post-construction.
-The California hard money construction market averages 10.20% rates with 2-3 origination points (Q4 2025 Lightning Docs data from 1,572 loans).
+Only a handful of non-QM lenders actively offer residential construction loan products in California, and all are business-purpose/non-owner-occupied only — none serve owner-builder or owner-occupied construction scenarios.
+Several major non-QM lenders offer permanent products (bank statement, DSCR) but not construction loans, making them valuable as takeout/refinance lenders post-construction.
 Non-QM construction rates run 75-150 bps above conventional; hard money runs 200-400+ bps above non-QM.
 Key California regulatory distinction: CFL-licensed lenders face no construction loan restrictions, while DRE-broker-regulated lenders are subject to BPC §10232.3 caps ($2.5M max, mandatory neutral escrow, independent draw inspections).
 AB 3108 (effective Jan 1, 2025) makes mischaracterizing consumer loans as business-purpose a felony.
 The logical escalation when conventional declines is: (1) try another conventional specialist or FHA/VA/USDA, (2) non-QM with bank statement or DSCR qualification, (3) private/bridge lender, (4) hard money as last resort.
-A project becomes truly unbankable when no viable exit strategy exists, environmental contamination has no remediation plan, or total project cost exceeds after-completion value.
+For specific lenders and current rates, see the Specialty & Non-QM Lenders section above.

 Key Facts